 How we decide if you are eligible

-To determine if you are eligible, your health professional should refer to the RAP National Guidelines - Assistance Dogs
+To determine if you are eligible, your treating health provider should refer to the RAP National Guidelines - Assistance Dogs

-If your health professional believes you are suitable for an assistance dog, they will need to complete the assistance dog application form.
+If they believe you are suitable for an assistance dog, they will need to complete the assistance dog application form.

 You are a serving member

 As an ADF member, your health treatment should generally be provided under the ADF’s health care arrangements.